line/armeria/benchmarks/README.md

 ## Options

 - `-Pjmh.include=<pattern>`
-  - The benchmarks to run, in a regular expression.
+  - The benchmarks to run, in a comma-separated regular expression.
 All benchmarks if unspecified.
     - `grpc.downstream.DownstreamSimpleBenchmark`
     - `grpc.downstream.DownstreamSimpleBenchmark.empty$`
 - `-Pjmh.params=<spec>`